 Residents on this rotation gain experience in inpatient and outpatient consultative cardiology.
-Resident may also obtain experience in and exposure to echocardiography, CT angiograms, cardiac MRI, EKG interpretation, cardiac catheterization, and cardiac transplantation.
+Residents may also obtain experience in and exposure to echocardiography, CT angiograms, cardiac MRI, EKG interpretation, cardiac catheterization, and cardiac transplantation.

-Department of Dermatology - Dermatology diagnosis and management is a key component in any general internist's practice.
-At EVMS, our Department of Dermatology provides Internal Medicine residents with an extensive experience in dermatologic diagnoses and management, as well as familiarizing residents in the various procedures they will perform in their offices.
+Dermatology - Dermatology diagnosis and management is a key component in any general internist's practice.
+At EVMS, our Department of Dermatology provides Internal Medicine residents with an extensive experience in dermatologic diagnoses and management, as well as familiarizing residents to the various procedures they will perform in their offices.

-Division of Endocrinology and Metabolism - Residents rotating on Endocrinology/Metabolism have the opportunity to see patients at the national and internationally known Strelitz Diabetes Institute.
-In addition to its clinical expertise, the institutes are home to some of the most innovative research in endocrinology.
-The division consists of top endocrinologists, several of whom are leaders nationally and internationally in their field.
+Endocrinology and Metabolism - Residents rotating on Endocrinology/Metabolism have the opportunity to see patients at the internationally known Strelitz Diabetes Institute.
+In addition to its clinical expertise, the institute is home to some of the most innovative research in endocrinology.
+The division consists of top endocrinologists, who are leaders in their field.
 On this elective, in addition to their extensive ambulatory experience, residents will gain great knowledge from an inpatient consultative component.

-Division of Gastroenterology - The Division of Gastroenterology has numerous practicing board-certified gastroenterologists on the teaching staff roster.
+Gastroenterology - The Division of Gastroenterology has numerous practicing board-certified gastroenterologists on the teaching staff roster, including Division Chief, Dr David Johnson.
 Residents will gain experience in inpatient and ambulatory consultative gastroenterology.
 In addition, if residents desire, they can receive training in procedures such as flexible sigmoidoscopy and colonoscopy.
-Rotation in this specialty is available at DePaul Medical Center, Sentara Norfolk General and the VA Medical Center.
+Rotations in this specialty are available at Sentara Norfolk General and the VA Medical Center.

-Division of Geriatrics - The Accreditation Council for Graduate Medical Education requires that all Internal Medicine residents perform at least one month of Geriatrics.
+Geriatrics - The Accreditation Council for Graduate Medical Education requires that all Internal Medicine residents perform at least one month of Geriatrics.
 Our Geriatric division consists of board-certified staff in Geriatrics as well as a wide array of adjunct staff.
 The Glennan Center for Geriatrics and Gerontology is nationally and internationally known for its role in geriatrics research.
 Residents in this rotation will receive inpatient, ambulatory, nursing home, and assisted living experiences.
 Geriatric assessment is stressed throughout the rotation.
-At the completion of this rotation residents, should feel comfortable approaching all aspects of geriatric care.
+At the completion of this rotation, residents should feel comfortable approaching all aspects of geriatric care.

-Division of Infectious Disease - The division of Infectious Disease is highly active in caring for patients with the full spectrum of infectious diseases.
-The division is one of the premier providers of HIV care within the state.
+Infectious Disease - The division of Infectious Disease is highly active in caring for patients with the full spectrum of infectious diseases, and is one of the premier providers of HIV care in Virginia.
 Its division chief, Edward C. Oldfield III, MD, is a nationally and internationally known infectious disease specialist.
-Residents will perform both inpatient and ambulatory experiences.
+Residents will attend both inpatient and ambulatory experiences.
 At the completion of this rotation, residents should have an extensive understanding of all aspects of the principles of infectious disease care.

-Department of Neurology - Neurological diseases are among the most common seen by the general internist.
+Neurology - Neurological diseases are among the most common seen by the general internist.
 Our Department of Neurology provides residents with the working knowledge they will need to succeed in caring for their patients.
-Sentara Norfolk General hospital is a stroke center for the region and provides cutting edge treatment including thrombectomy performed by a very active Interventional Radiology department with the medical school.
-This experience is gained both in the ambulatory and inpatient settings.
+The Sentara Norfolk General Hospital stroke program has earned the Gold Seal of Approval and Disease Specific Care Certification from the Joint Commission on Accreditation of Healthcare Organizations.
+This program provides cutting edge treatment including thrombectomy performed by a very active Interventional Radiology department with the medical school.
+This experience takes place both in the ambulatory and inpatient settings.

-Division of Pulmonary/Critical Care - For their critical care experience, residents perform three one-month blocks on the intensive care service at Sentara Norfolk General Hospital, spread over their residency.
-Residents also gain valuable ICU experience while they are on inpatient rotations at the VA Medical Center hospital.
+Pulmonary/Critical Care - For their critical care experience, residents perform three one-month blocks on the intensive care service at Sentara Norfolk General Hospital, spread over their residency.

 Residents may take an elective in pulmonary medicine where they receive experience in inpatient and outpatient consultative pulmonary medicine.
 Experience in pulmonary function test analysis, sleep medicine and bronchoscopic techniques may be gained from this elective.